 - Ms Trisha Ladogna (Department of Education and Communities)

-- Ms Melinda Norton (Women NSW, Family and Community Services)
+- Ms Melinda Norton (Women NSW, Department of Communities and Justice)

-- Ms Blair Collier (Community Services, Family and Community Services)
+- Ms Blair Collier (Community Services, Department of Communities and Justice)

-- Ms Wendy Keith (Housing Contact Centre, Family and Community Services)
+- Ms Wendy Keith (Housing Contact Centre, Department of Communities and Justice)

-- Vacant (Corrective Services NSW, Department of Justice)
+- Ms Sandra Crawford (Corrective Services NSW, Department of Communities and Justice) - appointment pending

 - Ms Lorna McNamara (NSW Health)